virtual-labs/exp-decryption-twofish-au/experiment/procedure.md

-# Experiment 8: Decryption of Ciphertext Using Twofish Algorithm

-## Procedure
+### Procedure

-Welcome to the Twofish Decryption Simulator!
 Explore the internal mechanics of the Twofish decryption process and gain a clear, visual understanding of its 16-round reverse transformation.

 → Begin by entering a 16-character ciphertext message.
 This input is automatically converted into its corresponding 128-bit binary format.